 Air Quality at Segerstrom Center for the Arts

-- We exceed the CDC recommended filtration recommendations with our MERV-14 filters.
+- They exceed the CDC recommended filtration recommendations with MERV-14 filters.

-- Our state-of-the-art air handling systems are operating to full design capabilities to maximize the number of fresh air exchanges per hour.
+- Their state-of-the-art air handling systems are operating to full design capabilities to maximize the number of fresh air exchanges per hour.

 Enhanced Cleaning Procedures at Segerstrom Center for the Arts

-- We have implemented rigorous cleaning procedures that follow CDC guidelines for cleaning.
+- They have implemented rigorous cleaning procedures that follow CDC guidelines for cleaning.

-- We pay special attention to high traffic areas, frequently touched surfaces, like doorknobs, railings, elevator buttons, and restrooms, which are sanitized with increased frequency.
+- Segerstrom Center for the Arts pays special attention to high traffic areas, frequently touched surfaces, like doorknobs, railings, elevator buttons, and restrooms, which are sanitized with increased frequency.